APRIL 8TH-TRUCK STOP HONEYMOON, OPENING ACT: PASTENSE

 In the early 80s, Tret began exploring the independent side of the industry discovering the blossoming genre known as Women’s Music.
 She recorded with and produced some of the best of women’s music including the legendary “Meg & Cris at Carnegie Hall” (1983).
 She worked as a duo with Cris Williamson throughout the 90s, producing, engineering and releasing 3 CDs together during those years.

-Cindy has lived through times of jubilation and joy – as well as sorrow and heartache, including divorce, sudden job loss, and a journey through ovarian cancer.
+Cindy has lived through times of jubilation and joy – as well as sorrow and challenge, including divorce, single parenthood, sudden job loss, and her journey through ovarian cancer.
 But through it all one basic thing has always rung true: Life is full of grace and magic – and is to be savored, every step of the way.
 The challenges she has faced have fortified her and taught her to mine the endless beauty that springs from perceived darkness.
 It is this deep wisdom that Cindy brings to her music, performances, workshops, retreats, and life coaching.
 Her message is one of peace, hope, light and personal transformation.
-Cindy is a beacon on the path that leads to a more vibrant and expansive way of being as she helps others to awaken to the grace, beauty and magic in their own lives.
+Cindy aspires to be a beacon on the path that leads to a more vibrant and expansive way of being as she helps others to awaken to the grace, beauty and magic in their own lives.

 JUNE 24TH-STILL ON THE HILL